dokku/dokku/docs/deployment/schedulers/k3s.md

-scheduler-k3s:cluster-add [ssh://user@host:port]    # Adds a server node to a Dokku-managed cluster scheduler-k3s:cluster-list                          # Lists all nodes in a Dokku-managed cluster scheduler-k3s:cluster-remove [node-id]              # Removes client node to a Dokku-managed cluster scheduler-k3s:initialize                            # Initializes a cluster scheduler-k3s:labels:set <app|--global> <property> (<value>) [--process-type PROCESS_TYPE] <--resource-type RESOURCE_TYPE>, Set or clear a label for a given app/process-type/resource-type combination scheduler-k3s:report [<app>] [<flag>]               # Displays a scheduler-k3s report for one or more apps
+scheduler-k3s:cluster-add [ssh://user@host:port]    # Adds a server node to a Dokku-managed cluster scheduler-k3s:cluster-list                          # Lists all nodes in a Dokku-managed cluster scheduler-k3s:cluster-remove [node-id]              # Removes client node to a Dokku-managed cluster scheduler-k3s:ensure-charts                         # Ensures the k3s charts are installed scheduler-k3s:initialize                            # Initializes a cluster scheduler-k3s:labels:set <app|--global> <property> (<value>) [--process-type PROCESS_TYPE] <--resource-type RESOURCE_TYPE>, Set or clear a label for a given app/process-type/resource-type combination scheduler-k3s:report [<app>] [<flag>]               # Displays a scheduler-k3s report for one or more apps